Polyphemus: Latin poets

-The successful outcome of Polyphemus' love was also alluded to in the course of a 1st-century BC love elegy on the power of music by the Latin poet Propertius.
+The successful outcome of Polyphemus's love was also alluded to in the course of a 1st-century BC love elegy on the power of music by the Latin poet Propertius.
 Listed among the examples he mentions is that "Even Galatea, it's true, below wild Etna, wheeled her brine-wet horses, Polyphemus, to your songs."
-The division of contrary elements between the land-based monster and the sea nymph, lamented in Theocritus’ Idyll 11, is brought into harmony by this means.
+The division of contrary elements between the land-based monster and the sea nymph, lamented in Theocritus's Idyll 11, is brought into harmony by this means.

 While Ovid's treatment of the story that he introduced into the Metamorphoses is reliant on the idylls of Theocritus, it is complicated by the introduction of Acis, who has now become the focus of Galatea's love.

 There is also a reversion to the Homeric vision of the hulking monster, whose attempt to play the tender shepherd singing love songs is made a source of humour by Galatea:

 In his own character, too, Polyphemus mentions the transgression of heavenly laws that once characterised his actions and is now overcome by Galatea: "I, who scorn Jove and his heaven and his piercing lightning bolt, submit to you alone."

 Galatea listens to the love song of Polyphemus while she and Acis lie hidden by a rock.
 In his song, Polyphemus scolds her for not loving him in return, offers her rustic gifts and points out what he considers his best feature — the single eye that is, he boasts, the size of a great shield.
 But when Polyphemus discovers the hiding place of the lovers, he becomes enraged with jealousy.
 Galatea, terrified, dives into the ocean, while the Cyclops wrenches off a piece of the mountain and crushes Acis with it.
 But on her return, Galatea changes her dead lover into the spirit of the Sicilian river Acis.